En-Query/EncryptedQuery/RUNNING.md

 # Running Encrypted Query

 There are three steps to running Encrypted Query:
 1. Create an encrypted query (on the querier side)
 2. Run the Responder to query against the data (on the server side)
 3. Decrypt the server response (on the querier side)

 Currently Encrypted query supports querying against data in JSON format.
-The Encrypted Query Responder (Server side piece that actually queries the data) supports three different modes: standalone, kafka streaming and Hadoop map/reduce.
-Steps 1 and 3 do not depend on the mode.
+The Encrypted Query Responder (Server side piece that actually queries the data) supports three methods of quering data: standalone, kafka streaming and Hadoop map/reduce.
+Steps 1 and 3 do not depend on the method.

 ## Pre-requisites

-* To build Encrypted Query will require Oracle Java 1.8x JDK and Apache Maven.
-It will also require a gcc compiler.
+* To build Encrypted Query will require Oracle Java 1.8x JDK, a gcc compiler, and Apache Maven.

-* To build download the project from github and build with the command: `mvn clean install -P native-libs`

-This will create a distribution tar file (encryptedquery-1.0.0-SNAPSHOT-dist.tar.gz) in the target folder.
-Un-tar this file into a working folder.

-* To run Encrypted Query you will need to have java 1.8x runtime installed on the server.
+* To run Encrypted Query you will need Oracle Java 1.8x runtime installed on the server.

-* If you plan on running in streaming mode you will also need a kafka server running.
+* If you plan on running the responder using the streaming method you will also need access to a running kafka server.

-* To run in Hadoop map/reduce mode will require a Hadoop installation with map/reduce.
+* To run the responder using the Hadoop map/reduce method will require access to a Hadoop installation with map/reduce.

 Installing of these pre-requisites  are beyond the scope of this document but information can be found: